 It is not possible to deliver seamless experiences across diverse touchpoints without the right technology to enable it.
 Going further building the right technology stack to deliver a seamless experience across channels is important to deliver omnichannel user experience.

-From a customer being able to switch between your mobile app and a chat with a bot smoothly, businesses need to use the right tools & technology that allows data flow at ease in real-time, to serve customers on their preferred touchpoints.
+From a customer being able to switch between your mobile app and a chat with a bot smoothly, businesses need to use the right digital tools & technology that allows data flow at ease in real-time, to serve customers on their preferred touchpoints.

 Key tools that can be used to enhance omnichannel customer experience at different touchpoints.